Skip to content

 Settings -> Security -> Multi-Factor Authentication

-AsterDrive currently supports TOTP authenticator apps.
+The factor users can bind themselves is a TOTP authenticator app.
 Common apps include 1Password, Bitwarden, Google Authenticator, and Microsoft Authenticator.

 The enablement flow is roughly: